 This will be achieved through intense mentoring by an exceptional group of scientists and scholars, and by access to the most advanced instruments for reverse engineering of living systems in Germany; students will learn how to operate these, how to interpret the data, and how to extract the information necessary for making a blueprint of life.
 Hence, the curriculum has been developed to overcome the traditional borders, which have grown historically between fields.
 It addresses the roots of life in chemistry and physics, which form the basis for understanding life processes and provide the means to engineer life-related processes.

 The curriculum for educating young scientists in the field of Matter to Life will bring together elements from synthesis, structural studies, physical-chemical and biological studies: all fields that were traditionally regarded as distinct disciplines.
 The curriculum will emphasize – and enable a convergent understanding of – common physical principles, methods, and experimental techniques, thereby allowing students to overcome disciplinary language barriers.

 Undergraduate Research Opportunities

-The MPS MtL is offering 10 - 12 week-long research internships for excellent undergraduates every year within June – November.
+The MPS MtL is also offering 10 week-long research internships for excellent undergraduates every year within June – November.
 For more information click here.